Skip to content

 Trillet is not the best choice in every scenario, and pretending otherwise would waste your time.

 Phonely wins on free testing.
 Phonely's free tier (100 minutes) and $50 Starter (250 minutes) let a non-regulated business absorb 200 minutes for $50 versus Trillet's $59, and start at zero cost.
-Trillet's 28-day money-back guarantee removes the financial risk of paying first, but Phonely is the cheaper pure-trial path if you do not need WhatsApp or included compliance.
+Trillet's 28-day money-back guarantee removes the financial risk of paying first, but Phonely is the cheaper pure-trial path if you do not need bundled follow-up channels or included compliance.

 Smith.ai wins on human backup.
 Trillet is AI-only.
 When the AI cannot handle a call, it takes a message and schedules a callback.
 Smith.ai hands the call to a live human receptionist.
-For law firms doing intake on high-value cases or businesses where a single mishandled call is expensive, that human safety net may justify the much higher price (its managed AI plan starts at $500/month).
+For law firms doing intake on high-value cases or businesses where a single mishandled call is expensive, that human safety net may justify the higher price (its AI Pro plan starts at $150/month and human plans at $300/month).

 The Cost at 200 Minutes: What You Actually Pay